Jshakhwat/versionContronWithGithub/README.md

 # versionContronWithGithub
-This project is for education purpose.
+This project is for educational purposes.